MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/adobe-analytics.md

 * The default rate limit for an Adobe Analytics Company is 120 requests per minute per user (the limit is enforced as 12 requests every 6 seconds).

 * This connector isn't supported with an on-premises data gateway.
-However it is supported when using the [VNET data gateway](/data-integration/vnet/use-data-gateways-sources-power-bi#supported-azure-data-services).
+However it is supported when using the [VNet data gateway](/data-integration/vnet/use-data-gateways-sources-power-bi#supported-azure-data-services).

 Import from Adobe Analytics will stop and display an error message whenever the Adobe Analytics connector hits any of the API limits listed above.